top of page

 The alternative is what’s known as the Empowerment Triangle, where we take self-aware, proactive roles:

-• Co-Creator: Takes responsibility for their part and look for solutions
+• Co-Creator: Takes responsibility for their part and looks for solutions

-• Challenger: Offers honest feedback in a direct and respectful way, without making anyone wrong
+• Challenger: Offers honest feedback directly and respectfully, without making anyone wrong

-When we choose these empowered mindstates, we step into leadership, no matter our rank or title.
-We model integrity, emotional regulation, and the kind of presence that helps everyone feel more stable and clear.
+When we choose these empowered mindsets, we step into leadership, regardless of our rank or title.
+We model integrity, emotional regulation, and the kind of presence that helps everyone feel more stable and precise.

 🧰 Here are a few ways to practice: